Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 ## Configure log-to-eventhub policies

-Once your logger is configured in API Management, you can configure your log-to-eventhub policy to log the desired events.
+Once your logger is configured in Azure API Management, you can configure your log-to-eventhub policy to log the desired events.
 The log-to-eventhub policy can be used in either the **inbound** policy section or the **outbound** policy section.

-1. Browse to your APIM instance.
+1. Browse to your Azure API Management instance.
 1. Select the **APIs** blade.
 1. Select the API to which you want to add the policy.
    In this example, we're adding a policy to the **Echo API**.